Neal Brennan: 3 Mics

-How Neal Feel Podcast
+How Neal Feel podcast

-In 2019, Brennan and his friend, actress Bianca Siavoshy, started a podcast called How Neal Feel.
-The duo have interviewed several of Brennan's personal friends including Jimmy Carr, Blake Griffin, Adam Levine, and Chris Rock on the weekly podcast that largely consists of the duo talking about current events and their personal lives.
-Features on the show include Doc Watch, in which they discuss documentaries they've recently watched; Neal's Gon' 'Pologize, in which Neal apologizes for saying something offensive; Dumb Purchase, where Neal shows the viewers something he frivolously purchased, and Emails, a segment in which listeners ask Bianca and Neal for advice and opinions.
+In 2019, Brennan and his friend Bianca Siavoshy started a podcast called How Neal Feel.
+The duo interviewed several of Brennan's friends including Jimmy Carr, Blake Griffin, Adam Levine, and Chris Rock on the weekly podcast that largely consisted of the duo talking about current events and their personal lives.
+Features on the show included Doc Watch, in which they discuss documentaries; Neal's Gon' 'Pologize, in which Neal apologizes for saying something offensive; Dumb Purchase, where Neal shares frivolous purchases; and Emails, a segment in which Bianca and Neal respond to questions and comments from listeners.

 Unacceptable

 In August 2021, Brennan's one-man show Unacceptable debuted at New York City's Cherry Lane Theater with acclaimed magician, author, artist Derek DelGaudio as director.
-Upon the close of the show in November 2021, Brennan announced that the show would tour in 2022 and implied that it will also be released as a special on Netflix.
+Upon the close of the show in November 2021, Brennan announced that the show would tour in 2022.
+It was released on Netflix in 2022, titled Neal Brennan: Blocks.

+Blocks podcast

+In December 2022 Brennan started a new podcast (at the suggestion of his friend, Jimmy Carr) with an episode with David Letterman.
+It follows the same format as his Netflix special (of the same name) in that he asks his guests about aspects of their life that leave them isolated or lonely and how they overcome these “blocks”.